datacamp/authoring/docs/mobile/exercises/README.md

-Even though it's not part of the exercise itself, it's a very good idea to comment your exercises so you can quickly remind yourself what each exercise is supposed to teach or test.
+Even though it's not part of the exercise itself, it's a very good idea to comment your exercises so you can quickly remind yourself what each exercise is designed to teach or test.
 In fact, it can be helpful to start by outlining a whole lesson with a scaffolding of comments before expanding the exercises.

 ## key